nolcut/FaaSr-Docs/docs/workflow_repo.md

 - You need one secret named: `SLURM_Token`
 - The secret you store under this name is the JWT token you obtained from your Slurm provider

+## What next?
+It's recommended you start by first running the simple [FaaSr tutorial].
+The secrets you will need are: *GH_PAT* (your GitHub token), *S3_AccessKey* and *S3_SecretKey* (the test Minio Play S3 bucket credentials).

+Once you are comfortable with the FaaSr tutorial, you may want to check additional [FaaSr function examples] as helpful workflow templates (JSON files) and functions (R and Python) for you to follow as you develop your own workflows.

 [workflow model]: prog_model.md
 [register]: register_workflow.md